stevecass/bullbull/README.md

 ## Learning Competencies

 * Build a rails app from the ground up
-* Use rails nested routes
+* Use Rails nested routes
-* Use activerecord associations and delegation
+* Use ActiveRecord associations and delegation
 * Practice using form helpers and url helpers
 * Navigate a list of user stories and discuss/clarify requirements

 ## Summary
-We're going to build a fairly simple online forum system, similar to v-bulletin or phpBB or one of the many others of that ilk.
+We're going to build a fairly simple online forum system, similar to [v-bulletin](http://www.vbulletin.com/) or [phpBB](https://www.phpbb.com/) or one of the many others of that ilk.
 But we'll build it from scratch.

 To get you started we have a number of models and tables already set up, but no routes, controllers or views.
 The full list of user stories is outlined below.
 See how far you get with this in a day.
 We'll revisit this app later in the phase, and use it as an example for our feature testing practice.

 ##Getting started
 Clone this repo. cd into it and ```bundle install```.
 Then ```rake db:drop && rake db:create && rake db:migrate && rake db:seed```

-Release 0: Implement the "as a visitor" user stories
+Release 0: Implement the "As a visitor" user stories

 Release 1: Implement registration and login.